My road came to an unexpected halt on November 9, 2010.

 That morning, I was bicycling to work when a garbage truck turned across a city bike lane.
 I was in that bike lane.

-I was critically injured in the accident.
 A team of trauma surgeons saved my life, but they had to amputate my left leg.
-I had a long road ahead of me, physically and emotionally, yet I was grateful to be alive.
+My body and life were forever changed.

 The journey of a thousand miles begins with one step.